Dataset FAN-01: Revisiting the EAA Benchmark for a low-pressure axial fan: Motivation

 \section{Motivation}

 Considering arbitrary domains, initial, and boundary conditions, solution techniques (analytic, numerical, and experimental) require certain assumptions and simplifications.
 Verification and validation of assumptions and results rely on high-quality data for comparison (benchmark).
 The European Acoustics Association (EAA)-benchmark platform \cite{Hornikx2015,EAABenchmark} provides easily accessible benchmark data for various cases for validating computational acoustics.
 The Technical Committee of Computational Acoustics of the EAA initiated and manages the platform.
-We kindly invite you to explore the results of the benchmark cases, validate your calculation, report your results, and encourage you to submit new benchmark contributions.
+We kindly invite you to explore the results of the benchmark cases, validate your calculation, report your results, and encourage you to submit new benchmark contributions over Zenodo by referencing "EAA Computational Acoustics" as community when uploading a dataset valuable for computational acoustics.
+For more information about the submission process, please see the \href{https://zenodo.org/communities/eaa-computationalacoustics/curation-policy}{EAA Computational Acoustics Data Curation Policy}.

 Regarding this overall mission of the EAA-benchmark platform, we will now focus on the specific benchmark of a low-pressure axial fan \cite{Zenger2016}.
 Sound design and optimization require robust aeroacoustics predictions using numerical methods.
 Benchmarking computational schemes are of outermost importance and require valid data.
-Table \ref{tab:summary} summarizes the download link and the available data.
+Table \ref{tab:summary} summarizes the download link, the available data and benchmark workshops organized similar to the Francis 99 idea \cite{Francis99,Turbine}.
 A detailed description of the experimental setup and the measurement positions are given in \cite{Zenger2016}.